 3. Cola Glazed Ham

-If you live in the South, you probably don't just drink your cola, you use it in your cooking.
+If you live in the South, you probably don't just drink your cola, you use it in your favorite Southern recipe.
 Cola glazed ham is a holiday tradition that requires everyone's favorite can of cola.
 In this Crockpot Brown Sugar Cola Glazed Ham recipe, all the work is taken out of the equation.

 Requiring only four ingredients and five minutes of prep, place everything in the crockpot while the ham develops a nice sugar cola coated glaze.
 Before serving this show stopping holiday centerpiece, brush over the ham with some more glaze and dig in.